12 Pantry Meals That Save My Weeknights When I Have Nothing Planned

 Simply Recipes / Mihaela Kozaric Sebrek

-As unique as the name itself, this pasta cooks in tomato sauce until slightly charred.
+As unique as the name itself, this pasta simply cooks in tomato sauce until slightly charred.
 Make sure you use a pan that is large enough for the spaghetti to lay flat, such as a 12-inch cast iron skillet.

 Simply Recipes / Ciara Kehoe